Randomcoder323/Spool-dry-box/Journal.md

 I founds better prices on aliexpress for the cereal box, ptfe tube and Ptfe connector.
 I put all the links in the BOM sheet and put in the prices.
 I found some cheap silica beads to keep the box actually dry.
 I then lastly polished the BOM and doubled checked the price at checkouts

 **Total time spent: 0.5h**

+# March 7; 12:34 PM : Readme.md and assembling CAD
+I moved the journals to the correct file (journal.md), I then started working on the readme.md, I made the description, added pictures, explained how I will asseble it, etc. I looked at the rework website and follwoed the sumbmission guidelines.
+I might start looking into pcb option for humidty.

+**Total time spent: 0.3h**